WojciechMatuszewski/programming-notes/dynamoDB.md

 - sometimes called **partition overloading**

 - whats more important is that **attributes can be sort keys for GSI**

+## Projections

+While creating **GSI (HASH / HASH + RANGE)** you can **project other attributes on those keys**.
+This is an important concept because **keys store data, they have some `weight`**.
+By default, when you have GSI, you only have access to attributes that are your keys.
+To use other attributes, you should use projections.

+You could also project everything, but that is kind of inefficient. **There is an underlying storage cost that comes with every index!**

 ## Modeling